-Study Study Title Description OMP1 Monitoring of Surface Hydrocarbon Distribution at Sea and Visual Observation of Megafauna including the extent and possible exposure to environment receptors.
-The study includes: • Aerial and vessel observations; OMP2 Monitoring of Hydrocarbons: Weathering and Behaviour in Marine Waters properties of the hydrocarbon that is released.
-Data is used to inform the selection of response strategies and predict OMP3 Shoreline Assessment Surveys The study collects pre- and post-impact data for the shorelines, specifically the areas predicted to be impacted by the spill.
-The study provides clean up recommendations to inform a shoreline response and data may be used to help inform SMP2 and SMP5.
+Study Study Title Description OMP1 Monitoring of Surface Hydrocarbon Distribution at Sea and Visual Observation of Megafauna The study will monitor the distribution of hydrocarbons at sea, including the extent and possible exposure to environmental receptors.
+This study includes: Aerial and vessel observations Oil spill trajectory modelling Satellite imagery Opportunistic observations of Marine Megafauna Opportunistic observations of marine mammals, large cartilaginous fish or marine reptiles will be recorded to help inform the oiled wildlife response and SMP1.
+OMP2 Monitoring of Hydrocarbons: Weathering and Behaviour in Marine Waters The study will obtain data on the physical and chemical properties of the hydrocarbon that is released.
+This will be used to inform the selection of response strategies and predict the potential impacts on the environment.
+This will include in situ hydrocarbon and water sampling and analysis Data from this study will be used to assist in the determination of the extent of surface, entrained and dissolved hydrocarbons. ОМР3 Shoreline Assessment Surveys The study will collect pre- and post-impact data for the shorelines, specifically the areas predicted to be impacted by the spill.
+The study will provide clean up recommendations to inform a shoreline response and data may be used to help inform SMP2 and SMP5.